deanmalmgren/textract/CONTRIBUTING.md

         git checkout -b csv-support

-3. Make commits in a way that other people can understand with good commit messages to explain the changes you've made:
+3. Make commits to this feature branch (`csv-support`, in this case) in a way that other people can understand with good commit messages to explain the changes you've made:

-        emacs -nw textract/parsers/csv_parser.py
+        emacs textract/parsers/csv_parser.py
 	    git add textract/parsers/csv_parser.py
-	    git commit -am 'added csv_parser'
+	    git commit -m 'added csv_parser'

 4. If an issue already exists for the code you're contributing, use [issue2pr](http://issue2pr.herokuapp.com/) to attach your code to